rtmigo/stack_blur_dart/README.md

 It is a compromise between [Gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) and [Box blur](https://en.wikipedia.org/wiki/Box_blur).

 This library modifies a raw buffer containing RGBA pixels.
-This is somewhat "low-level", but universal and does not impose external dependencies.
+This is "low-level", but universal and does not impose external dependencies.

 ## Use with [image](https://pub.dev/packages/image) library